RCN-ECS/rcn-ecs.github.io/2021_readings.md

 |Shafer et al. 2015|X|X|X|n/a|Perspective|
 |Garner et al. 2015|X||X|n/a|Perspective|
 |Sandstrom et al. 2018|X||X|Marine|Review|

-*Information garnered by web searching each author by name and institution.
+* Information garnered by web searching each author by name and institution.
 No identifying information was assumed using names alone.
-The “†” symbol indicates cases where author information was unavailable.
+The “†” symbol indicates cases where author information was unclear or unavailable.
 ** BIPOC stands for Black, Indigenous, and Persons Of Color.